kensuka21/bills-rest/README.md

 # bills-rest

-This is a Rest API for Bills.
+This is a Rest API for Bills application.

 ## Frontend application